rafalp/Misago/docs/upgrading_from_05.rst

         url(r'^', include('misago.datamover.urls')),
         url(r'^', include('misago.urls', namespace='misago')),

+Now build redirects index running ``buildmovesindex`` command.
 This will make Misago redirect users from old urls to new ones, altrough it'll wont preserve the meaning:

 - All links to forum will redirect to category's start page
 - All links to different profile pages of user profile will redirect to user's profile start page